Whole Person Executive Coaching For High Achievers

 What is Whole Person Executive Coaching?
-It arises from my belief that excellence is an integrated pursuit.
-I believe that personal excellence impacts professional excellence and vice versa.
-How does that emerge in real-life conversations with my clients?
-It is normal for a conversation to shift among discussions of sleep quality, overall energy, life values, and current business matters within one hour.
+It arises from the first principle that excellence is an integrated pursuit.
+Personal excellence impacts professional excellence and vice versa.
+How does that emerge in real-life conversations with clients?
+It is normal for a conversation to shift among discussions of sleep quality, energy, firing an employee, business expansion or deal negotiation within one hour.

 On the business side, organizations change and grow.
-I’ve walked clients through the selling of businesses, merger/acquisition discussions, and other significant transitions that affect their personal and professional futures.
+Dr. Groff has walked clients through the selling of businesses, decision-making on growth and expansion, and other significant transitions that affect personal and professional futures.

 Key Topics for High Achievers